Configure same-cycle scheduling dependencies

 • If the current node and its upstream node have different scheduling frequencies, such as a daily task depending on an hourly task or depending on hourly tasks with different frequencies, see Configure dependencies between tasks with different scheduling frequencies.

-You can configure dependencies in the following three ways.
-Regardless of the method, the underlying mechanism remains the same.
+You can configure dependencies in three ways.
+All three methods use the same underlying mechanism.

 Configure node dependencies by parsing table lineage from code

-Automatic parsing analyzes the table lineage in a node's code and automatically configures the node's output names and upstream dependencies.
-After parsing, tables that the node writes to are automatically added as node outputs in the projectname.tablename format, and tables that the node reads from are automatically added as node inputs.
+Automatic parsing analyzes the table lineage in a node's code and configures the node's output names and upstream dependencies accordingly.
+Tables that the node writes to are added as node outputs in the projectname.tablename format, and tables that the node reads from are added as node inputs.

 For example, when a node uses SELECT on a table, that table is automatically parsed as an upstream dependency of the node.
 When a node uses INSERT on a table, that table is automatically parsed as an output of the node.
 For the keywords supported by automatic parsing for each node type, see Keywords supported by automatic parsing for each node type.